 a) trade in hunting trophies for non-commercial purposes

 b) trade in live animals to appropriate and acceptable destinations, as defined in Resolution Conf.
-11.20 (Rev. CoP17), for Botswana and Zimbabwe and for in situ conservation programmes for c) trade in hides;

-Namibia and South Africa;
+11.20 (Rev. CoP17), for Botswana and Zimbabwe and for in situ conservation programmes for Namibia and South Africa;